 This is luckily where Slumber Search has already done most of the work in finding and aggregating the reviews and scores (check out our top rated beds), but there are plenty of other sites and experts that provide reviews too.
 Find the reviews and start learning about the different brands.

 Above Sheet: Now compile a list of a few that you are interested in and your takeaways.
-Above is part of the real spreadsheet that I used on my search.
+Above is a sample spreadsheet.

 Because most of the mattresses are made out of similar materials and there is big money to be made by increasing margin, there are countless companies that see $ and believe they can create the next big mattress brand.